wollmannbruno/blog/content/posts/2020/my-ccde-journey-part-3/index.md

 draft: false
 title: My CCDE Journey - Part 3
 description: We don't rise to the level of our expectations; we fall to the level of our training.
-lead: The big day
+summary: The big day
-summary: We don't rise to the level of our expectations; we fall to the level of our training.
+# summary: We don't rise to the level of our expectations; we fall to the level of our training.
 date: 2020-01-29T17:01:30-06:00
-thumbnail: images/my-ccde-journey-part-3.jpg
-images:
-  - images/my-ccde-journey-part-3.jpg
 categories:
   - Certification
   - Design